notional-labs/placid/README.md

 ## Mitigations

-these are the mitigations that I intend to ship today at 1400 GMT to the public on Amulet’s forum post, via twitter, and via DM/Telegram/Signal to chain teams in Notional’s Network.
-That covers most, but not all of Cosmos.

 It is important to note that the mitigations will vary somewhat from chain to chain.

 ### Have a block size of less than 2mb unless you need larger